My Char Dham Yatra Experience

 Day 3: Barkot – Janki Chatti – Yamunotri – Barkot

-In the temple, there were two idols of river goddesses—one black for Yamuna Maa and the other white for Maa Ganga.
-There was also an idol of Hanuman Ji.
-After circumambulating the idols three times, we went to receive Prasadam—boiled potatoes from Surya Kund.
-It amazed me to think such hot water springs from underneath the earth in such a cold environment.
-The Prasadam is prepared by boiling the potatoes wrapped in muslin cloth.
+In the temple, there were two idols of river goddesses — one black for Yamuna Maa and the other white for Maa Ganga.
+After circumambulating three times, we received Prasadam — boiled potatoes from Surya Kund.
+It amazed me that such hot water springs from underneath the earth in such a cold environment.

 Day 4: Barkot – Uttarkashi